About the Artist

 Artist Statement:

 My paintings hover between figuration and abstraction, navigating inner and outer experience.
 Their scale envelops the viewer, insisting on the physical experience of standing before them.
 Figures emerge and dissolve at the edge of abstraction, their instability echoed in fractured spaces.
-In The Imprint of People, I examine how memory continues to shape us.
-In Fire on the Hillside, a figure walks with their head perched on an elongated neck, a target painted across their breast.
-In Paid No Attention, a small child plays dress-up, hoping to be noticed while the chaos of the adult world gathers around her.

 Recent abstract paintings introduce large, vaguely animal forms hovering like clouds, carrying the emotional weight of the present moment without settling into narrative.
+These are feelings given form: emotional states made visible before language can organize them.